nhansendev/AutoConfig/README.md

 > subset(s) can optionally be specified

 .save_to_yaml(path, mode='w', exclude=["subset"])
-> Writes the current state of the class and its data to file
+> Writes the current state of the class and its data to a yaml file

 > Optionally exclude subsets